|

 register an individual vehicle for administrative purposes and

-additional unit and tactical markings showing its place in the
+additional unit and tactical markings showing the vehicle position in the actual army as a whole.
+Military unit/tactical markings

 whole field of investigations and is done much better in books like